Loading

 Factors Affecting Braking Distance

-- Driver Reaction Time: The time it takes for a driver to react to a situation can add to the overall stopping distance.
+• Driver Reaction Time: The time it takes a driver to perceive a hazard and apply the brakes can add to the overall braking distance.

 How many feet will it take a car traveling 45 mph to stop on dry level concrete?